BLSHEE22/four-part-composer/README.md

 ACE™ (Algorithmic Composition Engine).

 Current supported features:
-- 'makeFourParts.py' -> Writes a 16-bar, AABA, four-part harmonized tune.
+- 'makeFourParts.py' -> Writes a 16-bar, AABA tune with four-part harmony.
-- 'melody.py' -> Equipped with many modes of generating a melody.
+- 'melody.py' -> Writes a melody and applies it to various piece contexts.
-- 'serial.py' -> Revamped version of 'melody.py' with advanced features.
+- 'serial.py' -> Writes a violin solo in the style of serialism.

 'serial.py' TODO:
 - Implement repeats